Hotel Grand Chancellor, Christchurch: Christchurch earthquakes

-The hotel survived the September 2010 earthquake without any known structural damage, but was badly damaged by the February 2011 Christchurch earthquake five months later.
+The hotel survived the September 2010 earthquake and reopened shortly after, but was badly damaged by the February 2011 Christchurch earthquake five months later.

 The collapse of a key supporting shear wall "D5-6" located in the south-east corner of the building led to the visible leaning of the building to one side.
 It also contributed to the staircases (above level 14) collapsing.
+The southeast corner had dropped 800mm, putting the tower on an estimated 1.3 meter lean.
+Investigations found the building had vertical and horizontal irregularities and the failed shear wall was too slender; an initial inquiry by the Canterbury Earthquakes Royal Commission questioned whether the structure failed to meet 1980s building standards.

-Above the 14th floor, 36 people were trapped and spent several hours in the damaged building during a series of large aftershocks before being all successfully rescued.
+Above the 14th floor, 36 people were trapped and spent several hours in the damaged building during a series of large aftershocks, before being all successfully rescued.

-Fear that the building would totally collapse hampered search and rescue missions in the vicinity.
-The building was eventually stabilised and on 4 March it was decided the building would be demolished over the following six months using a complicated deconstruction processes from the top downwards.
+Fear that the building would totally collapse hampered search and rescue missions in the vicinity, and also raised concerns about how to safely demolish the tower if it remained standing.
+The building was eventually stabilised using steel jackets wrapped around damaged columns and concrete pads to support the structure.
+On 4 March it was decided the building would be demolished over the following six months using a complicated deconstruction processes from the top downwards.
 The roof of the hotel was removed in early November 2011.
-A protective fence was to be built around the building to catch debris from the demolition and then the demolition of the building was to proceed from January 2012.
-The hotel was demolished by Ward Demolition.
+A protective fence was built around the building to catch debris from the demolition of the concrete frame, which began on January 2012.
+The project was undertaken by Ward Demolition.

 Rebuild

 The Grand Hotels International, owners of the former Hotel Grand Chancellor, Christchurch gained city council approval to rebuild on the site.
 The new hotel would have been on base isolators at 50 m high and have 12 floors in the hotel and 5-floor office block in the front.
 The new design was from Warren and Mahoney architects and was to be built by Fletcher Construction, and finished by 2015.

 In April 2014, it was announced that the hotel would not be rebuilt on its original site, and would be replaced by shops and offices instead.
 The Grand Hotels International group expressed interest in building the hotel on a different site in the city.

 In September 2019, Grand Central confirmed that a replacement hotel would be on a new site on the southwest corner of Manchester and Armagh streets.

+In April 2025, G2 Studio, the architect for the new hotel, released a render showing the proposed building in its new site.
+It will be a 3–4 star hotel, will be on the corner of Manchester and Armagh streets, and is in the resource consent phase.